The 2019-20 OSAP application for full-time students is now available.

 An OSAP overpayment occurs when you received more OSAP funding that you are eligible for – this could happen when you change your course load, or fail to report all your income during the study period.
 Click here to find out how to repay an overpayment.

-For students who have applied for OSAP, Student Financial Services will provide confirmation to the Ministry of Training, Colleges and Universities of their registration in the appropriate number of courses (at least 60% of a full course load for full-time students) in the current semester.
+For students who have applied for OSAP, Student Financial Services will provide confirmation to the Ministry of Training, Colleges and Universities of their registration in the appropriate number of courses in the current semester.

 Procedure for applying for interest-free status, for full-time students with previous OSAP loans that are not receiving a loan in the current study period (e.g. you're on a co-op work term).